tricelex/memecoin-dapp-boilerplate/README.md

-# Cadena Bank DAPP
+# Cadena MEMECOIN DAPP

-This is the completed code for the Bank DAPP.
+This is the completed code for the Memecoin DAPP.

 ## To Install